 As you may already have remarked, we are going about things a little differently at Indian Creek Orchard Gardens.
 There are a few overarching principles we are attempting to compose a symphony with.
-It should be naturally grown
+Anything we grow should be naturally grown

-.
-It must result in an agreeable quality of life
+It should also result in an agreeable quality of life

 Naturally grown: We both felt very strongly from the very beginning that our farm needed to be managed according to deep organic principles.
 We use all natural farming techniques and practices that ensure healthy food for us and our community as well as a healthy environment for our family and everyone downstream.